akamoske/canopyLazR/README.md

 # LiDARforestR

-R package to estimate leaf area density (LAD) and leaf area index (LAI) from airborne LiDAR point clouds
+R package to estimate leaf area density (LAD) and leaf area index (LAI) from airborne LiDAR point clouds.

+This R package is associated with Kamoske et al 2018 which is currently in review.

 ### Installation